war trauma

 Like other social animals we are hard wired to empathise and experience the emotions of others.
 We run the scenario of what it feels like to be the other person.
 The most traumatising experience for almost everyone is to feel responsible for harm to another.

-After killing, injuring or targeting someone the conscious mind knows that this is someone else but at some level it is as if it happened to ourself or might happen to ourselves or someone close to us.
+After killing, injuring or targeting someone, despite feelings of triumph and consciously knowing they were someone else, at some level it is as if it happened or might happen to oneself or someone close.
 The world is no longer safe.
-This is usually unexpected and devastating and resists attempts to ignore it.
+This stress reaction is usually unexpected and devastating.
+It resists attempts to ignore it.
 It recurs in dreams and flashbacks.
 It is no longer unthinkable to kill someone or for a stranger to suddenly kill you.
 These may be conscious fears or may just sit below the level of consciousness keeping the body and mind in a state of vigilance.

 If a soldier fails to kill their enemy, they fail to do their job, they fail their nation, they fail their training, fail their unit, fail their comrades.
 If they succeed the world is no longer safe.
 Damned if you do, damned if you don't.